locnnil/workshop/docs/explanation/interfaces/index.rst

 =====================

-These articles explain concepts that are important for understanding |project_markup|'s interface mechanics.
+These articles explain concepts that are important for understanding |ws_markup|'s interface mechanics.

 .. toctree::
    :glob: